 1) One Person Company (OPC) :

-One Person Company” is a new concept introduced by the Companies Act 2013 Section 2(62).
-As the name suggests, a one person company is formed with only one person as its member.
-It enables a sole-proprietor to carry on his work and still be part of the corporate framework.
-This works similar to a private limited with much lesser legal compliance.
+“One Person Company” is a new concept introduced by the Companies Act 2013, Section 2(62).
+As the name suggests, a one-person company is formed with only one person as its member.
+It enables a sole proprietor to carry on their work and still be part of the corporate framework.
+This works similarly to a private limited company with much less legal compliance.
 An Individual who is a resident of India can be the director.
-A nominee is appointed to continue the business in case of director’s demise.
-A one person company which has an annual turnover more than 2 Crores loses its eligibility to continue as one person company (OPC).
-Within a period of 180 days it should be converted as a private limited with minimum of two directors and shareholders.
+A nominee is appointed to continue the business in the event of the director’s death.
+A one-person company with an annual turnover of more than ₹ 2 Crores loses its eligibility to continue as a one-person company (OPC).
+Within 180 days, it should be converted into a private limited company with a minimum of two directors and shareholders.

 2) Limited Liability Partnership (LLP) :

-Advantage :– Receives tax benefits on depreciation.
+Advantage:– Receives tax benefits on depreciation.

 3. Private Limited Company (PLC) :